-I introduced a second concept - the technical code - to serve as a mediator be- tween the discourses of medical science and patients.
-What appears as an interest to patients must be translated into scientific terms to take on significance for medicine.
+I introduced a second concept - the technical code - to explain the relationship between the discourse of medical science and that of patients.
+What appears as an interest to patients must be translated into scientific terms to enter the discipline of medicine.
 Otherwise, it remains extrinsic to medical practice, a mere environmental condition without properly medical significance.
 The technical code refers to an ideal typical construction the social researcher can use to trace the translations between social demands of patients and medical knowledge.
-With this concept, I could now describe at a high level of abstraction how we at the Center for Neurologic Study had translated patient com- plaints into a new experimental design, and how AIDS patients were able to modify experimental design to meet their needs.
-This model of translation and co-optation ex- plains the dynamic of many other technical systems in contact with and under pressure from the social networks they institute.
-We are clearly a long way from socialist revolution with this approach, and yet the basic idea of a dereification of technological rationality persists.
+With this concept, I could now describe at a high level of abstraction how we at the Center for Neurologic Study had translated patient complaints into a new experimental design, and how AIDS patients were able to modify experimental design to meet their needs.
+The model of translation explains the dynamic of many other technical systems under pressure from the social networks they institute.